WWitman/zettajs-tutorials/1-hello-world/README.md

 We mentioned before that the Zetta server creates a REST API that you can call over any HTTP client.
 Let's see how that works.

 **Key point:** The Zetta API is a built-in, out-of-the-box feature of Zetta.
 The Zetta server automatically generates APIs for devices that it recognizes.
-These APIs let you interact with the devices.
-In a later tutorial, we'll create an LED device that we can turn on and off using APIs.
+These APIs let you interact with the recognized devices.
+In a later tutorial, you will create an LED device that you can turn on and off using APIs.

->Zetta APIs are RESTful hypermedia APIs.
+>Note: Zetta APIs are RESTful hypermedia APIs.
 Essentially, this means that each API response includes links that let you discover what further actions you can perform with the API.
 The pattern is analogous to the way web pages work, where hyperlinks lead you to related web content.

-First, we start by calling the server's root URL, which is:
+First, start by calling the server's root URL, which is:

 `http://127.0.0.1:1337`